conduktor/testing-docs-archive/docs/features/building-tests/tasks/set-variable-task.md

 Once you have configured a local variable, it's possible to access it in subsequent tasks.

-Depending on which [custom input](/platform/testing/features/custom-inputs) you are using, you should access local variables differently.
+Depending on which [custom input](/features/custom-inputs) you are using, you should access local variables differently.

 | Attribute      | How to access: Field selection (JQ) | How to access: JavaScript   |
 | -------------- | ----------------------------------- | --------------------------- |
 | Local variable | .variables.productId                | context.variables.productId |

-Chain a producer task from the `VARIABLES` port of the previously configured task.&#x20;
+Chain a producer task from the `VARIABLES` port of the previously configured task.

 ![](<../../../assets/image (120).png>)